 Terry, go ahead.

-Well, Swan, what I uh what I was gonna say is I think one of the reasons for the surge in unaccompanied children trying to get across our border is because they know that President Obama and his administration has not secured the border, has not enforced the law, will not enforce the law once they get inside the country, and they believe that President Trump will secure the border and will enforce the law.
+Well, Swan, what I was going to say is I think one of the reasons for the surge in unaccompanied children trying to get across our border is because they know that President Obama and his administration has not secured the border, has not enforced the law, will not enforce the law once they get inside the country.

-What the United States is saying is we have this big, beautiful, affluent country, and because we're not going to build a wall and we're not going to secure our border.
+And what the United States is saying is we have this big, beautiful, affluent country, and because we're not going to build a wall and we're not going to secure our border, if you go across that desert with alien smugglers and you get here, we're going to let you swim in our pool.

-And because of that, kids are dying in the desert, and then Americans have to pay taxes that they could be spending to raise their own kids in order to subsidize the existence of these people who are completely absolutely taken care of by the federal government once they get here.
+And because of that, kids are dying in the desert, and then Americans have to pay taxes that they could be spending to raise their own kids in order to subsidize the existence of these people who are completely, absolutely taken care of by the federal government once they get here.

 You know, I think that's the problem.